-New in SysCAD9.3 The Precipitor3 now operates in Dynamic mode, allowing modelling of batch operation, transients and precip row control strategies.
+The Precipitator3 can also operate in Dynamic mode, allowing modelling of batch operation, transients and precip row control strategies.

-- The Precipitation3 model is designed to operate with an Alumina 3 Bayer Species Model format and will NOT operate with the Generic Bayer Species Model (Alumina1) format.
+- The Precipitation3 model is designed to only operate with an Alumina 3 Bayer Species Model format.

 - The Precipitation Projects, which are distributed with SysCAD in the Examples Folder, demonstrate the use of this model in a SysCAD project.